Assault allegations as woman attempts to get visa

 - common assaults

 - and assault occasioning actual bodily harm

 - and one count of armed with intent to commit an indictable offence, namely wounding.

 The prosecution alleged that over a number of months BD actually seriously assaulted his wife giving rise to the charges.
 BD pleaded not guilty to the offences.

 The evidence against BD consisted of statements provided to the police by his wife detailing the complaints and some medical documentation supporting the existence of injuries allegedly sustained by her.
 The Crown case, however, was weakened by the delay by the alleged victim in making a complaint to police or others and the absence of any other corroborating evidence.

 One count of assault occasioning actually bodily harm was dismissed on the basis that the harm described was not capable of being bodily harm.
-The balance of the charges were dismissed by the Magistrate on the basis that the Court could not be satisfied beyond reasonable doubt on the evidence of the complainant:
+Additionally, the balance of the charges were dismissed by the Magistrate on the basis that the Court could not satisfy itself beyond reasonable doubt on the evidence of the complainant: